biopragmatics/oquat/docs/invalids/prefix/pubmed.md

-# UBERON
+# pubmed: PubMed

+This page summarize the different resources that reference `pubmed` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 22 resources,
-The following 4 variants were found: ['Medline', 'PMID', 'PubMed', 'Pubmed']
+4 variants on the standard prefix were found: ['Medline', 'PMID', 'PubMed', 'Pubmed'].

-## `bto`
+## `bto`: BRENDA tissue / enzyme source

-Identifiers for this prefix are given correctly in BRENDA tissue / enzyme source.
+Identifiers for this prefix are given incorrectly correctly in `bto`.

 | external_xref     |   usages_count | usages                                            |
 |-------------------|----------------|---------------------------------------------------|